ghc-proposals/ghc-proposals/proposals/0000-import-and.rst

 The list of *varid* symbols in the final paragraph is updated to include ``and``.

 ``and`` serves as syntactic sugar, heralding an additional import declaration for the same *modid*.
-All clauses of the parent declaration other than *modid* are ignored.
+No clauses of the parent declaration other than *modid* are reproduced.

 Examples